 You can enroll at any time unless you have a Medicare Advantage plan.
-Unless you are in an Open Enrollment or a Guaranteed Issue situation, you must undergo a medical underwriting.
+Unless you are in an Open Enrollment or a Guaranteed Issue situation, you must undergo medical underwriting.

 Your Open Enrollment, when you are first starting Medicare, is the best time to enroll in a Medigap Plan such as Plan B, Plan D, or Plan K.

-How to Enroll in a Colonial Penn Medicare Plan
+How to enroll in a Colonial Penn Medicare plan

 We have licensed agents standing by to assist you with all Medicare questions.
 For help, use our online request form or give us a call for assistance.